-Should you or another insured member of your family be diagnosed with a critical illness that is specified within the terms & conditions of your critical illness policy you/your family will receive a lump sum pay-out (the amount of which will depend on the cover level you specified when taking out the policy/adding cover to your life insurance).
+Should you or another insured member of your family be diagnosed with a critical illness that is specified within the terms & conditions of your critical illness policy you/your family will receive a lump sum pay-out (the amount of which will depend on the cover level you specified when taking out the policy).

 You can then use this money to help cover: